Sunday, April 7, 2013

 07.04.13.
 Temporary Bus Exchange, carpark view, Wilson carpark on demolition sites & view across Colombo St demolition sites to abandoned, red zone bldgs.
 Old Council bldg right would be demolished for the Bus Interchange, opened May 2015

-Tuam St: Opp the post quake, temporary Bus Exchange, D&A College side wall was graffitied.
-Graffiti had hugely increased in the CBD & suburbs post quakes.
+Tuam St: Opposite the post-quake temporary Bus Exchange, I saw that D&A College's side-wall was graffitied.
+Post-quakes, graffiti had increased in the CBD & the suburbs.

 07.04.13.
 Steel mesh fence cordon.
 Demolition site, graffiti, abandoned, D&A College wall, Tuam St

-Colombo St N: I trekked past demolition sites & blocks of steel mesh fence cordoned, dusty, ghost shops.
-Orange, plastic bollards formed pedestrian corridors on Colombo St. Drivers along that section of Colombo St weaved their vehicles one-way S from Lichfield St to Tuam St crossings.
-Multiply that traffic obstruction a 1 000 x for an idea of CERA / SCIRT obstructions drivers endured in post quake Christchurch.
-Never mind the NZDF cordon around the CBD red zone for 28 months, citizens banned.
+Colombo St : Northwards, I trekked past demolition-sites & blocks of SMF-cordoned, dusty ruined-shops.
+Orange, plastic bollards formed pedestrian corridors on Colombo St. Drivers along that section of Colombo St weaved their vehicles one-way southwards from Lichfield St to Tuam St crossings.
+Multiply that traffic obstruction a 1 000 x for an idea of CERA / SCIRT obstructions drivers endured in quaked Christchurch.
+Never mind the NZDF-cordon around the red-zone-CBD which we endured for for 28 months.
+Citizens banned.

 07.04.13.
 Pedestrian corridor between orange, plastic, road fence & steel mesh fence cordon.
 Abandoned, red zone shops, Colombo St